pananton/busrpc-dev/README.md

 RESULT

-Returns 0 if documentation is generatead, non-zero otherwise.
+Returns 0 if documentation is generated and no protobuf/style errors encountered, non-zero otherwise.

 ## `help`